Winter is a cold, dark time…especially in your garage.

 There are two primary specifications to look for when shopping for space heaters: Watts and BTUs.

 BTUs, or British Thermal Units, are a measure of heat energy.
 They’re usually measured in BTUs per hour of operation.
-One BTU is the amount of energy needed to increase one pound of water by one degree Fahrenheit.
+One BTU is the energy needed to increase one pound of water by one degree Fahrenheit.

 You’ll almost always see both watts and BTUs listed in the thousands.